rjsears/Pool_Fill_Control/README.md

 <br>

-######Our system relies on a *lot* of external applications and systems.
+###### Our system relies on a *lot* of external applications and systems.
 Here is a current list:
 - OpenEnergyMonitors Open Source Energy Monitoring Platform [(EmonCMS)](https://emoncms.org/)
   - This system gathers and writes various sensor data to a MySQL database for use by pool_fill_control.
+We utilize 433Mhz radios from our sensors and transmit our data to EmonCMS.
+From there we can access it from our program.

 The pool can be filled automatically, or it can be filled by pressing a manual fill button.
 A cutout switch on the system prevents the relay from opening the sprinkler valve in the event there is a problem with the system.